VenkataPrasad97/Big-data2.0/Python Mega assignment.md

 Sets are used to store multiple items in a single variable.
 A set is a collection which is unordered, unchangeable (but can remove items and add new items), unindexed, and do not allow duplicate values.

 Q46.
 How can you create a set?
+Set is created by placing the values inside the {} and seperate elements by comma (,).

 Q47.
 Create a set and add "iNeuron" in your set.
+Code:
+a={"I'm","doing","Big","Data",2.0,"Course","from"}
+a.add("iNeuron")
+print(a)

 Q48.
 Try to add multiple values using add() function.
+We can use add() function mulitple times or we can use update function which adds two sets.

 Q49.
 How is update() different from add()?